Vulnerability of fault-tolerant topological quantum error correction to quantum deviations in code space: Phase structure of the statistical mechanical model

-From this expression, we see that the expectation value of Wilson loops has an anisotropic scaling behavior.
-It deconfines at the timelike direction under low temperature but confines at the spacelike direction for any finite $\beta_0$ (Fig. \ref{fig:wilson}).
+Eq. \eqref{eq:low-T} provides us with insights into the phase structure.
+As we have mentioned, the Wilson loops have anisotropic scaling behavior at low temperatures.
 A pure timelike Wilson loop $W_A$ which contains only timelike plaquettes is shown in Fig. \ref{fig:wilson}(c).
-It deconfines and decays exponentially with respect to perimeter as in a conventional $3$-d $\mathbb{Z}_2$ lattice gauge theory under low temperature.
+It deconfines and decays exponentially with respect to perimeter as in a conventional 3D $\mathbb{Z}_2$ lattice gauge theory under low temperature.
 Meanwhile, a pure spacelike Wilson loop is shown in Fig. \ref{fig:wilson}(b).
 For large enough system size $N$, its areal decay is faster than the perimetric decay, so the first term in Eq. \eqref{eq:low-T} dominates and $[\braket{W_A}]$ confines as long as the temperature is finite.
 We notice that no matter how low the non-zero temperature is, the confinement is always maintained.
-Since a sufficiently high temperature should drive the system into a completely disordered phase, it will confine all Wilson loops.
-Specifically, we do not expect the deconfinement of spacelike Wilson loops at higher temperatures.
-Thus we conclude that spacelike Wilson loop confines at any finite temperature (or error rate).
-At a sufficiently high temperature (or error rate), we expect a phase transition that confines the timelike Wilson loop.
-We also noticed from Eq. \eqref{eq:low-T} that this areal decay is a consequence of imperfect measurement during initial state preparation.
-Consistently, we find in our derivation that the area term results from the non-local timelike correlation of disorder probability Eq. \eqref{eq:prob} and partition function Eq. \eqref{eq:partition} which also depends on $\beta_0$ as we discussed.
+In addition, a sufficiently high temperature should always drive the system into a completely disordered phase, which will confine all Wilson loops.
+Thus the spacelike Wilson loops confine at any finite temperature (or error rate).
 In comparison, if the initial state is ideally prepared ($\beta_0=+\infty$, corresponds to RPGM), the Wilson loops will acquire an isotropic scaling behavior, i.e. both the spacelike and timelike Wilson loops will exhibit perimetric decay at the low-temperature phase and areal decay at the high-temperature phase \cite{ref:dennis}.
+The qualitative phase diagram is summarised in Fig. \ref{fig:finite} (a).